 This is awarded for a one off exceptional demonstration of Values, where Values are put into practice and implemented in real situations.
 Examples of such instances are: assisting a member of the public who has had an accident.
-This special award, a gold heart Values badge can be handed out in an Awards Assembly or if more appropriate, an appointment is made to see the Head of Senior School where the Gold Values Award is handed out.
+This special award, a gold heart Values badge can be handed out in an Awards Assembly or if more appropriate, an appointment is made to see the Headteacher where the Gold Values Award is handed out.